Todd-Werelius/grunt-ensure/README.md

-By default ensure requires that any production and practice files that match also have duplicate directory structures after having their production and practice `root` properties (if any) stripped from there full path names, for instance the 1st and 2nd files match, the 1st and 3rd would not
+By default ensure requires that any production and practice files that match also have duplicate directory structures after having their production and practice `root` properties (if any) stripped from their full path names, for instance the 1st and 2nd files match, while the 1st and 3rd would not

 Type       | File                    | Root          | Resolves To
 -----------|-------------------------|---------------|------------